-Introduced in June 2020, watchOS 7 is the newest version of the operating system that runs on the Apple Watch, and it will be released to the public in the fall.
+Introduced in June 2020, watchOS 7 is the newest version of the operating system that runs on the Apple Watch, and it will be released to the public on September 16.

 watchOS 7 is a huge update that brings a number of notable health, fitness, and style features to the Apple Watch.
 First up, there's a new Face Sharing feature to share your watch faces and install watch faces shared by other people, in apps, in Messages, on websites, and more.

-Apple introduced a new Chronograph Pro watch face with a tachymeter, options to add complications to the X-Large Apple Watch face, and color filters for the Photos watch face.
-Apps can now offer multiple complications, so you can better customize your Apple Watch to your needs.
+Apple introduced several new watch faces including Chronograph Pro with a tachymeter, a Memoji face, a Stripes face with customizable colors, a GMT face that shows multiple time zones, and more.
+There are also updates for some existing watch faces like Photos and X-Large.
+Apps can also offer multiple complications, so you can better customize your Apple Watch face to your needs.

 watchOS 7 includes a new Sleep app that offers sleep tracking capabilities, providing sleep analysis in an easy-to-read chart.
 The Apple Watch uses the accelerometer to detect subtle movements associated with breathing, so it knows if you're asleep or awake.

 There's a Wind Down feature that helps you establish a bedtime routine with shortcuts to things like dimming the lights and opening a meditation app, and a Sleep Mode that automatically turns off your screen and turns on Do Not Disturb.

 When it's time to wake up, the Apple Watch can play soft sounds or wake you with haptic vibrations, and it provides a weather report and battery level so you can get your morning started.
 You'll get a reminder to charge when the battery is low, and a reminder when charging is finished to minimize time without your watch.